-Sapphire Eyes are state-of-the-art Wi-Fi sensors and high-performance clients developed and patented by 7SIGNAL.
-They are uniquely designed to measure network connectivity and the quality of the end-user experience on Wi-Fi networks.
+The Sapphire Eye module is a state-of-the-art Wi-Fi sensor developed and patented by 7SIGNAL.
+Sapphire Eye is uniquely designed to measure wireless network connectivity and performance.

-Sapphire Eyes are typically ceiling mounted.
-Each Eye utilizes a dual-band 802.11ac 3×3:3 radio and low noise RF amplification technologies to enable active tests and maximize the range of operation.
-Sapphire Eyes use Power over Ethernet (PoE) and their wireless communications are encrypted.
+Sapphire Eye is typically ceiling mounted.
+Each Eye utilizes a Qualcomm-Atheros QCA9984 radio and low noise RF amplification technologies to enable active tests and maximize the range of operation.